ThinGrayLine/yahtzee/README.md

 made by Grayson Yen, Noah Dohnani, and Giuseppe Caruana

 TO-DO LIST:
-- Find way to calculate probabilities in the moment
 - Finish JavaFX
 - Write eventhandlers
 - Add and code ArrayList<Dice>